-Our first stop touring the temples of Luang Prabang on Manomai Road was Wat Visoun — also known as Wat Wisounalat, Wat Visounnarath and Wat Wisunarat — named after King Wisunarat, who reigned during the temple’s construction in 1512.
+Our first stop touring the temples of Luang Prabang was on Manomai Road at Wat Visoun — also known as Wat Wisounalat, Wat Visounnarath and Wat Wisunarat — named after King Wisunarat, who reigned during the temple’s construction in 1512.

 While impressive, the temple standing today, like most in town, is a replica, the original structure destroyed in 1887 when Luang Prabang was looted and burned by the Chinese (Haw) Black Flag Army.
 The only temple that wasn’t razed to the ground was Wat Xieng Thong, which he was saving until last.

 As we strolled the grounds, our guide Bounmee briefed us on Laos Theravada Buddhist rituals and customs.
 He showed us the paper Tua Paung flags that hung from poles poking into sacred sand pagodas that were made for the New Year Songkran celebrations.
 These miniature sand castles, decorated with flowers, candles and flags, are dedicated to Buddha as a form of making merit.

 The Tua Paung flags are decorated with pictures of eight animals — the lion, cat, garuda, cow, elephant, rat, naga, and tiger — representing the signs of the Lao horoscope, adapted from the ancient Brahman astrology of the Khmer.
 The Lao have a way to calculate which animal they should follow for that particular year.
 They believe their fortune relates to the animal, and the flags will bring them luck.

 Bounmee pointed out the different buildings that comprise a monastery temple complex in the architectural style known as Luang Prabang Style I, identified by the structural shape of the ‘sim’, the main building or ordination hall, which has multi-tiered roofs.